Notary Background Check: What Shows Up (And How To Pass)

 This means that in states that follow the seven-year rule, the notary background check will only go back 7 years instead of the standard 10.

-How Often Does A Notary Signing Agent Need A Background Check (Notary Renewal Background Check)
+How Often Does a Notary Signing Agent Need A Background Check?
+(Notary Renewal Background Check)

 Individuals will need to renew their notary license and thus undergo a notary background check every 12 months.
-Given that many of the offenses that can cause an individual to be disqualified involve things like speeding tickets, it is important to at least be aware of your criminal record throughout the year to ensure that the too many points are not accumulated which would cause individuals not be able to renew their notary license.
+Given that many of the offenses that can cause an individual to be disqualified involve things like speeding tickets, it is important to at least be aware of your criminal record throughout the year to ensure that too many points are not accumulated which would cause individuals not be able to renew their notary license.

 Of course, if the initial background check was passed and there are no new offenses on your record, the renewal background check should be nothing to worry about.

-What’s The National Notary Association Background Check?
+What’s the National Notary Association Background Check?

-The national notary association background check is the standard background check that all individuals who wish to become notaries must pass.
+The National Notary Association background check is the standard background check that all individuals who wish to become notaries must pass.
 The check, like all background checks, is intended to protect the integrity of the positions and ensure that no one who has a history of fraudulent activity can become a notary and commit even more serious fraud.

 How Long Is NNA Background Check Good For?